videojs/videojs-playlist/docs/api.md

   * `textTracks` (`Array<Object>`, optional): An optional array of text track objects that follow the structure of the Video.js [TextTrack](https://docs.videojs.com/texttrack) object.
   * Additional properties (like `title` or `description`) can be included, but note that the plugin will not utilize these properties.
 They can be used for custom implementations or metadata storage.
 * `index` (`number`, optional): The starting index in the playlist from which playback should begin.
 If omitted, the first video is loaded.
 If `-1`, no video is loaded.

+#### Returns
+* Returns the entire playlist array of `PlaylistItem` objects.
+If none of the provided items were valid, the previous state of the playlist array is returned.

 #### Events
 * Fires a `playlistchange` event after the contents of the playlist are changed and the current playlist item is set.
 This is triggered asynchronously as to not interrupt the loading of the first video.